Modern GPU Programming For MLSys#

 How This Book Is Organized#

 Part I, Understanding the GPU.
-This part introduces the overall organization of the GPU, general recipes for writing fast kernels, and key concepts such as data layout, asynchronous memory operations, and coordination.
+This part introduces the overall organization of the GPU, general techniques for writing fast kernels, and key concepts such as data layout, asynchronous memory operations, and coordination.
 It builds the hardware intuition that the rest of the book relies on.

 Part II, TIRx Overview.
 This part introduces the key elements of TIRx, which serve as the foundation for the code examples throughout the book.